TinyExplosions/fh-logger-helper/README.md

 by setting `process.env.DEBUG_LEVEL` to a valid logging level, or with the `Logger.setLoggerLevel` method.

-Valid log levels are: 'error', 'warn', 'info', 'silly'
+Valid log levels are: 'sys', 'error', 'warn', 'info', 'silly'

 Use `require('fh-logger-helper')` to use this module.